SCOUTS BSA TROOP 500

-Troop 500 offers the program of the Boy Scouts of America to youth on Capitol Hill in our nation's capital.
-The mission of the Boy Scouts of America is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+Troop 500 offers the program of Scouts BSA to boys and girls in the Capitol Hill neighborhood of our nation's capital, Washington, DC.
+The mission of the Scouting is to prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

 We do this through a comprehensive and exciting program that emphasizes leadership, outdoor fun, citizenship, and personal growth.

 Troop 500 goes on an outing at least once a month.
-Scouts will choose from options such as backpacking, caving, skiing, canoeing, bicycling, rafting and other trips.
+Activities backpacking, caving, skiing, canoeing, bicycling, rafting and other trips.

 Documents on the history of our troop are available as part of MS 0881 at the Historical Society of Washington DC.